On the non-hermitian Kitaev chain: The non-hermitian Kitaev chain

 In addition, there are four boundary equations which read, after using the bulk equations (which we will always solve for arbitrary integer $n$)

 To obtain the eigenvalues $\lambda$, we use the following concrete ansats for the components of the (right) eigenvectors,

 This ansatz is inspired by the ansatz used in the hermitian case, where $a$ in general is a phase (due to the superconducting nature of the model).
 Because we deal with the non-hermitian case, $a$ will have arbitrary modulus.
-The `bulk' equations now take the following form,
+The structure of the powers of $x$ is the standard ansatz used in solving the type of recurrence relations for the bulk of systems with periodicity.
+In the physics literature, this dates back at least the seminal paper of Lieb, Schultz and Mattis \cite{LiScMa1961}.
+Using this ansatz, the `bulk' equations take the following form,

 By eliminating $a$ from these equations, one obtains a fourth order algebraic equation in $x$,

 Thus (because the value for $a$ is uniquely determined by a given solution for $x$), we obtain four solutions of the bulk equations, denoted by $(x_i,a_i)$.
 The general form of the eigenvector then is $\psi = \sum_{i=1}^4 c_i \phi(x_i,a_i)$.
 The coefficients $c_i$ can be obtained from the boundary equations, which now take the form